With Hurricane Dorian looming, South Carolina starts evacuating hundreds of thousands

 McMaster ordered coastal schools and government offices closed Tuesday, but said he would wait and see how many schools might be needed for shelters before talking to districts about canceling classes in inland areas later this week.

-Georgia Gov. Brian Kemp urged people living along the coast to escale ahead of Hurricane Dorian, citing the storm's powerful winds and uncertain path.
-He told reporters Monday in Savannah: “This is not one to play with.”
+Georgia Gov. Brian Kemp urged people living along the coast to escape ahead of Hurricane Dorian, citing the storm's powerful winds and uncertain path.
+He issued an executive order Monday night freeing up 2,000 members of the National Guard to prepare for hurricane response and recovery.

+The governor told reporters Monday in Savannah: “This is not one to play with.”

 Kemp said people living on Georgia's barrier islands especially ought to get out, warning that emergency responders may not be able to reach them if causeways get flooded or blocked by debris.
 Georgia officials have planned to turn Interstate 16 linking Savannah and Macon into a one-way evacuation route Tuesday.